Esri/arcgis-runtime-samples-android/java/mobile-map-search-and-route/README.md

 ## How it works

-1. Create a `MobileMapPackage` using `MobileMapPackage.OpenAsync(path)`.
+1. Create a `MobileMapPackage` using `MobileMapPackage(path).loadAsync()`.
-2. Get a list of maps inside the package using the `Maps` property.
+2. Get a list of maps inside the package using the `MobileMapPackage.getMaps()`.
-3. If the package has a locator, access it using the `LocatorTask` property.
+3. If the package has a locator, access it using `MobileMapPackage.getLocatorTask()`.
-4. To see if a map contains transportation networks, check each map's `TransportationNetworks` property.
+4. To see if a map contains transportation networks, check `map.getTransportationNetworks()`.

 ## Relevant API